Your Cart

 Consider adding these collagen supplements to your routine for gut, skin, joint, hair and nail health benefits:

-• Multi Collagen Protein: This easily mixable powder features 10 types of collagen from four real food sources, along with 2 billion CFUs* (*at time of manufacture) of soil-based organism (SBO) probiotics and 1,000 percent daily value of vitamin C. For additional gut support, try our MCP Gut Restore capsules, which feature elm bark, peppermint, apple cider vinegar and ginger.
+• Multi Collagen Protein: This easily mixable powder features 10 types of collagen from four real food sources, along with 2 billion CFUs* (*at time of manufacture) of soil-based organism (SBO) probiotics and 1,000 percent daily value of vitamin C. For additional gut support, consider Multi Collagen Protein Gut Restore capsules, which feature elm bark, peppermint, apple cider vinegar and ginger.
 The new Multi Collagen Advanced Detox powder helps reduce occasional gas, constipation and bloating, plus also supports healthy fungal and microbial balance.

 • Bone Broth Protein: The chicken- and beef-based Bone Broth Protein formulas feature collagen types 1, 2 and 3, along with collagen cofactors including glucosamine, chondroitin and hyaluronic acid that contribute to healthy connective tissues.
-Our Bone Broth Proteins are 3x more potent protein-wise than homemade bone broth and 5x more potent in macronutrients and micronutrients compared to the leading bone broth brands.
+Bone Broth Protein is three times more potent protein-wise than homemade bone broth and five times more potent in macronutrients and micronutrients compared to the leading bone broth brands.

 Stress takes a toll on gut health, due to the brain-gut connection, and is known to impact immune system function.
 Therefore, managing stress through practices like meditation, exercise, yoga, journaling, time spent in nature, and/or deep breathing exercises is important for taking care of your gut.